Dr. Luis D. Cruz

 In her time away from work, Jennifer enjoys cooking and spending time with her family and pets at home.
 She and her husband, Juan, have a young son named Lucas and two dogs: Brownie the Siberian Husky and a Husky/Malamute mix named Cookie.

 Ryan has always enjoyed the company of pets—what better way to give something back while enjoying a rewarding career, he thought, than by becoming a veterinary professional?
-Ryan is now American Veterinary Hospital’s Head Veterinary Technician and has been a member of the clinic family for over 13 years.
+Ryan is now American Veterinary Hospital’s Lead Veterinary Assistant and has been a member of the clinic family for over 13 years.

 Ryan joined the American Veterinary Hospital team in 2004.
-As time went on and he gained more hands-on experience with pets, he took over as Head Veterinary Technician in December of 2009.
+As time went on and he gained more hands-on experience with pets, he took over as Lead Veterinary Assistant in December of 2009.
 He now oversees the entire operation of the hospital on a day-to-day basis!

 Away from work, Ryan enjoys fishing and spending quality time with his family.